Results for Retirement Savings Plan

 What Gets Taxed?

 The type of contributions that you make to your Retirement Savings Plan (401(k) Plan) account determines what gets taxed when you receive the money.
 Refer to the Retirement Savings Plan SPD for more details about the tax treatment of your account.
-You can download it by logging into your account or calling Fidelity.
+Login at www.401k.com to download the SPD or call Fidelity at 1.877.ROK.401K (1.877.765.4015).

 Types of Taxable Retirement Savings Plan Contributions